JamiePike/JamiePike/README.md

 Jamie is a bioinformatician interested in plant-pathogen co-evolution, modern plant breeding, and domestication.
 He uses genomics to accelerate vegetable breeding and deliver new varieties for commercial growers in his role as Knowledge Transfer Partnership Associate, working between the [Earlham Institute](https://www.earlham.ac.uk/) and [Tozer Seeds](https://www.tozerseeds.com/).

 Jamie earned his PhD at the University of Warwick through the Waitrose Collaborative Training Partnership, where he investigated pathogen diversity and developed diagnostic tools for Fusarium wilt.
-Having worked at Rothamsted Research and the Eden Project, Jamie now focuses on moving academic research into industry to bolster British food security.
+With a background Rothamsted Research and the Eden Project, Jamie now focuses on moving academic research into industry to support British growing.

 ## Technical Profile